litonglinguistics/litonglinguistics.github.io/_pages/about.md

 Hi!
 I'm Tong Li (Teresa, 李彤).

-I'm a prospective PhD student at Department of Chinese and Bilingual Studies, The HongKong Polytechnic University, supervised by [Prof. Yao Y](https://research.polyu.edu.hk/en/persons/yao-yao).
+I'm an incoming PhD student at Department of Chinese and Bilingual Studies, The HongKong Polytechnic University, supervised by [Prof. Yao Y](https://research.polyu.edu.hk/en/persons/yao-yao).

 My master's research focuses on L2 and L3 intonation aqcuisition.
 Currently, I'm particularly fascinated by the variability and invariability of prosody across tonal and non-tonal languages, as well as how those covaring prosodic cues contribute to our processing of tone and intonation.